wombleton/gitlaw-nz/acts/H/Human Tissue Act 2008.md

     (3) Subsection (1) does not prevent a person who collects blood or a controlled human substance from providing to, or for the benefit of, the person from whom the blood or controlled human substance is collected consideration that is reasonably related to, or that does not exceed, the actual and reasonable costs incurred by that person in connection with its collection.

-    Compare: 1956 No 65 [s 92B(2)][173]
+    Compare: 1956 No 65 [s 92B(2)][174]

+    Section 58(2): amended, on 1 July 2013, by [section 413][163] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 59 Person administering blood or controlled human substance not to charge recipient for its collection or use

 *   (1) No person who administers blood or any controlled human substance to another person may, except under an exemption under [section 60][86], require or accept from the person to whom that blood or that substance is administered financial or other consideration for collecting or using it.

-    (2) A person commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $50,000, if---
+    (2) A person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $50,000, if---

     *   (a) the person intentionally or knowingly does an act; and